 Who is The General car insurance a good option for?

-The General will cover drivers who have been without insurance for six months or more.
-It makes a point of offering insurance to high-risk individuals, believing in second chances for drivers with poor credit or a spotty driver record.
+The General will cover drivers without continuous coverage for six months or more.
+It offers insurance to high-risk individuals, offering second chances for drivers with poor credit or spotty driving records.
+It can be an excellent fit for new, uninsured and teen drivers looking for additional car insurance coverage.

 The verdict: Is The General worth it?